Public-Health-Scotland/phstemplates/README.md

   * `r-project.Proj` - R project

 ## RMarkdown Templates
 This package currently provides a number of RMarkdown templates including templates for PHS national statistics report and summary documents but please note that these require pandoc v2 (or RStudio v1.2 which comes with the required version of pandoc).
+You can check the version of pandoc that you have with `rmarkdown::pandoc_version()`.

-You can access these templates in RStudio by clicking File -> New File -> R Markdown -> From Template.
-Then you can give it a template name.
+You can access these templates in RStudio by clicking **File -> New File -> R Markdown -> From Template**.

-**Please note that after loading the report templates, you need to update your working directory.
-Instructions to do this are included at the top of the RMarkdown template file.**

 ### Adding a new template
 1. Clone phstemplates and load it up in RStudio